Edmund Compton: Ombudsman

 At the 1964 general election, Labour pledged to establish an office to handle complaints against government departments.

 In 1967, the Prime Minister Harold Wilson appointed Compton to be first Parliamentary Commissioner (or 'Ombudsman').
-Wilson trusted Compton to navigate the Office through its formative years.
+Wilson trusted Compton to navigate the office through its formative years.
 He previously worked with Compton when he had been Chairman of the Public Accounts Committee and described him as "one of the shrewdest, cleverest, and nicest, men in Whitehall".
 Compton, he said, taught him "a very great deal about how government operates in Britain".

-The challenge Compton faced was to establish the Office in the face of considerable public scepticism about its efficacy.
-The media described the Office as 'pointless' and 'ludicrously emasculated' and Compton as a 'swordless crusader'.
-Compton busied himself recruiting staff during 1966 and 1967 and formulated the structure and operating procedures of the Office.
+The challenge Compton faced was to establish the Ombudsman's Office in the face of considerable public scepticism about its efficacy.
+The media described the office as 'pointless' and 'ludicrously emasculated' and Compton as a 'swordless crusader'.
+Compton busied himself recruiting staff during 1966 and 1967 and formulated the structure and operating procedures of the office.
 He drew upon his previous experience, using the Exchequer and Audit Department of the Treasury as a model.
 Staff were borrowed from other departments and legal advice procured from the Treasury Solicitor's Department.
 Compton sought civil servants with 'enquiring minds' and the 'ability to size up cases and people rather than the ability to organise or to plan'.
-Compton also pioneered an investigation procedure that was to remain unchanged for thirty years and was unique among Ombudsman schemes.
+Compton also pioneered an investigation procedure that was to remain unchanged for thirty years and was unique among ombudsman schemes.
 The procedure involved a ten part jurisdiction test of complaints, a two-stage investigation process and a final reporting stage.

-Compton took a low-key approach to his work, making limited efforts to publicise the Office.
-As a result, the number of cases handled by the Office was low from the outset and diminished further.
-The practice of publishing anonymised reports on an annual basis often long after the events described attracted criticism that this garnered too little publicity for the Office.
+Compton took a low-key approach to his work, making limited efforts to publicise the office.
+As a result, the number of cases handled by the office was low from the outset and diminished further.
+The practice of publishing anonymised reports on an annual basis often long after the events described attracted criticism that this garnered too little publicity for the office.